 Crull goes on to say that he thought Benson (1682-1754) was more interested in perpetuating his own name and the posts he held.
 He was a son of Sir William Benson, an iron merchant of Swedish descent and was a Member of Parliament.
 In 1718 he became Surveyor to the King, succeeding Sir Christopher Wren, but the appointment only lasted a year and was called "the most disastrous episode in the whole history of the royal works".

-Milton often worshipped in St Margaret's Westminster when he was a civil servant and his wife Katherine and his infant daughter were buried in the churchyard.
+Milton often worshipped in St Margaret's Westminster when he was a civil servant and his wife Katherine and his infant daughter (also Katherine) were buried in the churchyard (no marker).
 A memorial window, made by Messrs Clayton & Bell, showing scenes from the poet's life, was erected to him there in 1888.
 Matthew Arnold gave the address at the unveiling and the inscription, with lines by John Greenleaf Whittier, reads:

 "To the glory of God and in memory of the immortal poet, John Milton, whose wife and child lie buried here, this window is dedicated by George Childs of Philadelphia MDCCCLXXXVIII.
 "The new world honours him whose lofty plea for England's freedom make her own more sure, whose song, immortal as its theme, shall be their common freehold while both worlds endure".